FennStatistics/CAMtools_documentation/docs/Cognitive-Affective Maps.md

 What are the advantages of using Cognitive-Affective Maps?
 ----------------

 CAMs have a strong theoretical foundation and have been discussed within philosophy (mainly in the context of explanatory coherence) since the end of the 1990s [@thagard_ethical_1998]<sup>,</sup>[@thagard_coherence_2000].
-The process of drawing a CAMs was understood as a **constraint satisfaction problem** and multiple mathematical models, like the *hot cognition* (HOTCO) model[@thagard_hot_2006], were proposed.
+The process of drawing a CAM is understood as a **constraint satisfaction problem** and multiple mathematical models, like the hot cognition (HOTCO) model[@thagard_hot_2006], were proposed.
 Since 2020[@rhea_valence_2020], CAM tools for large online-studies are under development in the Cognition, Action and Sustainability Unit (Allgemeine Psychologie) at the University of Freiburg,  Department of Psychology.
 For more information regarding the most recent research see the homepage of the departement in Freiburg, <a href="https://www.psychologie.uni-freiburg.de/abteilungen/Allgemeine.Psychologie/research/cam-research" target="_blank">https://www.psychologie.uni-freiburg.de/abteilungen/Allgemeine.Psychologie/research/cam-research</a>.

 Data obtained in CAM studies can be analysed quantitatively, in terms of network parameters and affective connotation, as well as qualitatively.
 CAMs as a research method foster research in multiple fields of application, which are linked to multiple interesting research question: